-On the other hand, upregulation of CD44, VLA-4 and Tie2 on AML LSCs are considered as putative targets.
-Anti CD44 therapy in AMLs prevents LSCs homing.
-Also neutralizing VLA-4 antibody together with cytarabine treatment hamper AML development in a patient-derived xenograft mouse model[38,89].
+On the other hand, upregulation of CD44, VLA-4, and Tie2 on AML LSCs is considered a putative target.
+Anti-CD44 therapy in AMLs prevents LSCs homing.
+Also, neutralizing VLA-4 antibody together with cytarabine treatment hampers AML development in a patient-derived xenograft mouse model[38,89].
 Adhesion of LSCs to mesenchymal stromal cells via VLA-4/ VCAM-1 axis triggers NF-kB activation as an anti-apoptotic factor in AML LSCs and stromal cells.
-AS101, a VLA-4 inhibitor which is in Phase II of the clinical trial, prevents NF-kB activation and renders LSCs to chemotherapy[90].
-Whilst interaction of Tie2 with Ang-1 concludes LSCs quiescent, disruption of Ang-1/Tie2 interaction make cells to cycle and recover LSCs sensitivity to cell cycle targeting agents.
-Ang1/2 neutralizing peptibody Trebananib (AMG 386), a combination of a peptide with an antibody, demonstrated promising results in a monotherapy program in the clinical trial[91].
-Another putative marker in AML LSCs is CD47 (SIRPα ligand) which is highly expressed by these cells.
+AS101, a VLA-4 inhibitor that is in Phase II of a clinical trial, prevents NF-kB activation and renders LSCs to chemotherapy[90].
+Whilst interaction of Tie2 with Ang-1 concludes LSCs quiescent, disruption of Ang-1/Tie2 interaction makes cells to cycle and recover LSCs sensitivity to cell cycle targeting agents.
+Ang1/2 neutralizing peptibody Trebananib (AMG 386), a combination of a peptide with an antibody, demonstrated promising results in a monotherapy program in a clinical trial[91].
+Another putative marker in AML LSCs is CD47 (SIRPα ligand), which is highly expressed by these cells.
 Interaction of CD47 with its ligand blocks phagocytosis, while blockade of this molecule leads to tumor cell phagocytosis and AML LSCs elimination in an efficient manner[70].
 Direct contact of AML LSCs with the BMM via Notch1-Jagged interaction initiates Notch signaling by intracellular domain cleavage of Notch1 following ϒ-secretase activation.
-Application of ϒ-secretase inhibitors like Dibenzazepine in order to inhibit Notch signaling culminates in the suppression of LSC cell growth[83].
-However, in Kannan study, a pan-Notch inhibitor could not affect LSC proliferation which confirms more study is needed to consider Notch signaling for targeting AML LSCs[92].
+Application of ϒ-secretase inhibitors like dibenzazepine in order to inhibit Notch signaling culminates in the suppression of LSC cell growth[83].
+However, in Kannan et al[92], a pan-Notch inhibitor could not affect LSC proliferation, which confirms further study is needed to consider Notch signaling for targeting AML LSCs.

 Inducing apoptosis also is a common approach in AML targeted therapy.
-O’ Reilly et al[93] reported that microenvironment mediated drug resistance in AML might occurs following overexpression of myeloid cell leukemia 1 (Mcl-1), a BCL-2 family protein, in mesenchymal stromal cells.
-They confirmed that inhibition of Mcl-1 could revert the BMM mediated resistance against cytarabine and daunorubicin, prevents disease relapse and ultimately improves patients survival.
+O’ Reilly et al[93] reported that microenvironment mediated drug resistance in AML might occur following overexpression of myeloid cell leukemia 1, a BCL-2 family protein, in mesenchymal stromal cells.
+They confirmed that inhibition of myeloid cell leukemia 1 reverts the BMM mediated resistance against cytarabine and daunorubicin, prevents disease relapse, and ultimately improves patient survival.
 The proposed compounds under clinical trials related to targeting CML and AML LSCs interaction with BMM are summarized in Table 4.
-Other studies reported another possible target for elimination of AML LSCs by inhibiting of IL8-CXCR2 axis.
-This approach selectively eliminates AML LSCs while spare normal HSCs[44].
+Other studies reported another possible target for elimination of AML LSCs by inhibiting the IL8-CXCR2 axis.
+This approach selectively eliminates AML LSCs while sparing normal HSCs[44].

 CONCLUSION

-The therapeutically approaches that we listed above are in most cases already object of investigational clinical trials.
-Many others will certainly follow, as far as our knowledge about the biology, the phenotypical appearance and the biochemical pathways typical of the leukemic stem cells will be better understood.
+The therapeutic approaches that we listed above are in most cases already the object of investigational clinical trials.
+Many others will certainly follow, and, as far as our knowledge about the biology, the phenotypical appearance and the biochemical pathways typical of the leukemic stem cells will be better understood.
 It is unlikely that a single agent will be able to eliminate the leukemic stem cells.
-Targeted therapy will be most likely to stand on the combination between new drugs and more conventional therapeutic agents, ranging from traditional chemotherapy to knew molecular targeted agents or immune modulating agents.
-The final goal that we hope to achieve is to cure the vast majority of our patients and to improve the quality of their life.
+Targeted therapy will most likely be a combination of new drugs and more conventional therapeutic agents, ranging from traditional chemotherapy to new molecularly targeted agents or immune modulating agents.
+The final goal that we hope to achieve is to cure the vast majority of our patients and to improve their quality of their life.

 REFERENCES